greatapps4you/great-sales/README.md

-# great-sales
+# GreatSales
-GreatSales - A Sales System in a Clean Architecture
+A Sales System in a Clean Architecture